iennae/ed-training/labs/lab_3.md

 * Change the driver name to _docker_.
 * Delete the ubuntu platform
 * Modify centos to centos-6.5.
-Avoid complexity of systemd and RHEL 7.
+Avoid complexity of systemd and RHEL
-* Uncomment out the forwarded port section.
+* Add the forwarded ports section.

 Update the contents of your .kitchen.yml to match: